-The new Ominbus HIPAA regulations can be overwhelming but they cannot be ignored as the risk to your business is just too great in (in the form of penalties of $50K-$1.5 Million).
-Here is a summary of the most important changes made January 2013.
+The new Omnibus HIPAA regulations can be overwhelming but they cannot be ignored as the risk to your business is just too great in (in the form of penalties of $50K-$1.5 Million).
+Here is a summary of the most important changes made in January 2013.
 Although they will not go into an effect until September 23, now is the time to ask your HIPAA Compliant hosting provider to sign a Business Associate Agreement (BAA) if you haven’t done so yet.

 Reasons Why Your Hosting Provider Might Not Want to Sign a BAA

-- Expanded definition of business associate– the new regulation covers not only vendors of the healthcare provider, but also any sub-contractors.
+The new regulation covers not only vendors of the healthcare provider, but also any sub-contractors.
 Many hosting providers used to try to take a position that they are not really business associates because they don’t view health information that is housed on their servers is encrypted.
 The new government regulations state that as long as you house protected health information (PHI) data or electronic medical records (EMR) within your data center for a substantial amount of time you are considered a business associate.

-- Business Associate Agreements– a Hosting provider or another vendor may have the BAA incorporated within the Master Services Agreement (MSA) or have it in a standalone document.
+A hosting provider or another vendor may have the BAA incorporated within the Master Services Agreement (MSA) or have it in a standalone document.

 The BAA is reinforcing and documenting that the vendor or subcontractor in contact with PHI must have policies and procedures addressing HIPAA regulations.
-These include: firewalls, password encryption, login access, employee training, etc. Documentation of all of the policies and procedures must also be readily available in the event of an audit.
+These include firewalls, password encryption, login access, employee training, etc. Documentation of all of the policies and procedures must also be readily available in the event of an audit.

 Contact Connectria for assistance with HIPAA Compliance.
 We hope this information helped clarify some of your questions.
 You can also go directly to the source on the U.S. Department of Health & Human Resources website.